Piranha (1978 film): Critical response

-The film later acquired a cult status.
-It currently has a 70% on Rotten Tomatoes based on 27 reviews, with an average rating of 6.42 out of 10.
+Piranha has since acquired a cult status.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 72% based on 29 reviews, with an average rating of 6.5 out of 10.
 The site's critics consensus reads, "Performed with a wink and directed with wry self-awareness, Piranha is an unabashed B-movie with satirical bite."

 Steven Spielberg called the film "the best of the Jaws ripoffs".

 Remakes

 Piranha was first remade in 1995; this version was also produced by Roger Corman and originally debuted on Showtime.
 It used footage from the original film for certain sequences.

-Another remake of the 1978 film is directed by Alexandre Aja, who again works with filmmaking partner Grégory Levasseur.
-The two have worked on other genre films as well, including the 2006 remake, The Hills Have Eyes.
+Another remake of the 1978 film was directed by Alexandre Aja, who again worked with filmmaking partner Grégory Levasseur.
+The two worked on other genre films as well, including the 2006 remake, The Hills Have Eyes.
 Distributor Dimension Films' Bob Weinstein told Variety, "We will maintain the fun and thrilling aspects of the original film, but look forward to upping the ante with a modern-day twist."
 Piranha 3D was theatrically released in the United States on August 20, 2010, and is in 3D.

 Dimension had been developing the remake of the 1978 Joe Dante film Piranha for over a year.
 It intended to have Chuck Russell, who previously reworked the 1988 version of The Blob, direct the film before taking on Alexandre Aja.
 Aja intended to rewrite a previous script from Josh Stolberg and Pete Goldfinger.
 Aja explained, "My goal is not to remake Piranha, but to create a completely new adventure paying homage to all the creature films [...]
 I am very proud to follow the path of Joe Dante and James Cameron, and look forward to working with Greg Levasseur to write, produce, and direct such a fun and gory thrill ride."
-The film's cast includes Elisabeth Shue, Christopher Lloyd, Richard Dreyfuss, Adam Scott and Jerry O'Connell.
+The film's cast includes Elisabeth Shue, Christopher Lloyd, Richard Dreyfuss, Adam Scott, and Jerry O'Connell.